 From here you go through forests where white anemones bloom near Finjasjön north towards Hässleholmsgården, dating back to the Middle Ages, which has given the city its name.
 Today the farm has been converted to a space for a youth hostel and a popular meeting place for events.

 The trail signs are red.
-You start and end at Resecentrum, the train station in the centre of Hässleholm, or from the courtyard at Hovdala Castle.
-You will find the trail signs on both sides of the station area.
+You start and end at the train station in the centre of Hässleholm or from Boketorp near the castle.
+In Hässleholm you find trail signs on both sides of the station area.

 The Finjasjöleden trail is 20 kilometres long and follows paths and minor roads through lush lakeside forests, past bathing spots and settlements.
 You are never far from the lake on this trail and you are regularly treated to pleasant views of the water.

 Along the Finjasjöleden trail you will find “Europe’s rainforest” by Sweden’s longest alder marsh walkway, Sweden’s oldest settlement and Slingra Dig, an architect-designed bird platform.
 With the help of binoculars, you can see some of the shorebirds and some of the other species that thrive here, such as the Eurasian curlew, common snipe, redshank and the peewit.
 Make a detour to the ruins of Mölleröd castle with a newly restored moat.

 At Skyrup Golf & Hotell you can stop for a good lunch and spend the night.
-If you rather prefer to stay out in nature you can pre-book a shelter at the new campsite "Between dusk and dawn" close to Hovdala Treehouse, with a beautiful view out of Finjasjön and the nature area.
-The three unique and architecht designed shelters Birk, Birka and Ronja are embedded in a birch grove with a rural setting.
+If you rather prefer to stay out in nature you can pre-book a shelter at the new campsite "Between dusk and dawn" close to Hovdala Treehouse, with a beautiful view out of the lake Finjasjön and the nature area.
+The three unique and architect designed shelters Birk, Birka and Ronja are embedded in a birch grove with a rural setting.

 You can start your hike on Finjasjöleden trail with a visit at Hovdala castle, where you also find good parking possibilities.
-Then follow the trail I Posta-Nillas spår to the west, and after a few kilometres you´ll even pass Hovdala Tree House.
-You can also start walk from the castle to the north along Höjdarnas höjdarled towards Guldkusten, and you´ll then connect to Finjasjöleden trail.
+Then follow the trail I Posta-Nillas spår to the west, and after a few kilometres you´ll pass Hovdala Tree House.
+Or follow Höjdarnas höjdarled trail from the parking towards Guldkusten and you will connect to Finjasjöleden trail.

 The trail signs are pink.